monktastic/blog/pages/metaphysics/quantum-woo.md

 decoherence, the cat has a well-defined fate, even if we don't know what it is."
 But that is *not* what the theory predicts.
-It says that the cat does *not* have a well-defined fate, because we can *in principle* still do an interference experiment and demonstrate it, *even though it's really really hard*.
+It says that the cat does *not* have a well-defined fate, because we can *in principle* still do an interference experiment and demonstrate it, *even if it's really really hard*.
 And this ought to be true even if your friend has already seen the result (but crucially, *you* have not encountered the ever-expanding system).

-And yet, once you see a dead cat, presumably you *are* entitled to say that the cat has a well-defined fate.
-So when did this fate come into being?
+Now, once *you* see a dead cat, presumably you *are* entitled to say that the cat has a well-defined fate.
+So the question is: when did this fate come into being?

 There are only two possibilities.
-Either the state vector "collapsed" somewhere -- rendering it impossible *in principle* to do an interference experiment[7], or else **your encountering the experiment is the moment the cat has a well-defined fate**.
+Either the state vector "collapsed" somewhere (i.e., it became impossible *in principle* to do an interference experiment because there is no longer a superposition), or else **your encountering the experiment is the *first* moment the cat has a well-defined fate**.
 This is logically inescapable[8].

 Obviously nobody would like to believe that they are the sole observer in their